After suspending visiting earlier in the year, we are now able to offer limited visiting to some wards at the discretion of the nurse in-charge.”

 We welcome and value your feedback and use the views you share with us in a number of ways to learn and make improvements as well as sharing best practice.
 Feedback can be provided in a number of ways.

-Everyone is being reminded to follow PHE advice to:
+Hand hygiene remains incredibly important and everyone is being reminded to follow Public Health England advice to: